 Address: 30 Short’s Gardens, London WC2H 9PX, UK

 Opening Hours: Mon-Wed 11:00-19:00, Thu 11:00-18:00, Fri 10:30-19:00, Sat 11:00-19:00, Sun 12:00-18:00

-Rokit is my all time favorite thrift shop in Coven Garden.
+Rokit is my all time favorite thrift shop in Covent Garden.
 The prices are excellent and I always find something great.
 On my most recent visit I picked up a pair of black culottes for £6!
+They also have an awesome online store, if you can’t make it any of their store locations.
 Rokit started off as a stall in Camden market in the 80s, and they now have four stores across London.
 They’ve become the UK’s leading provider of vintage and branded clothing and I always love their selection.
 They have a great range of denim, coats, tees and jumpers.
 Their stores are bright, airy and well organised.
 By the way, if you sign up to their newsletter as a student, you’ll get 10% off forever!

 Find them online: https://www.rokit.co.uk/

 Opening Hours: Mon-Sat 10:00-19:00, Sun 11:00-18:00